the-krushnakant/HSR/README.md

 ### Some drawbacks

 The airports at Mumbai and Pune are saturated, hence the supply doesn't reflect demand.
 Surat, despite being one of top 10 Indian cities, didn't have a major airport.
 The ridership demand along these cities is thus much more than what is reflected by this method.
+Also, the supply of airplane seats on small length routes such as Mumbai-Pune or Surat-Vadodara doesn't reflect demand of HSR because many people simply choose to travel by cars or vanilla railways.